tachyontraveler/magpie_workflow/README.md

 4. Run the workflow.py script in python3 (haven't tested in python2)
 5. All the newly generated files are inside "./OUTDIR/"

+NB: For testing purposes, a random set of POSCAR files are hosted here at : https://drive.google.com/open?id=1K2aoFptylrPOzJEFbNBoF3pPHPAjdAeH , if anyone is interested to just check the workflow's functionality very quick.

 ### Output files
 #### properties.txt
 It is created inside the 'input_poscars' directory.
 This is a necessary file for Magpie to run successfully. it contains only the POSCAR filenames (in the attribute 'filename') and a 'local_reference' attribute name which is just the index of that material in the list.
 The latter attribute, even thoguh seemingly trivial, is necessary to do a cross-reference with the geenrated Magpie features in './OUTDIR/features_generated_magpie.csv'